finik/AuzzlePuzzle/README.md

 **Total number of solutions: 4! x 2^4 x 2 / 2 / 4 = 96**

 **Observation #1**: It is possible to screw up the assembly of the puzzle and insert magnets in a way that will result in pieces with identical encodings (not 8 unique ones).
-The number of possible solved combinations will increase, the total number of combinations will decrease.
+The number of possible solutions will increase, the total number of unique combinations will decrease.
+Ouch!

-**Observation #2**: In a properly assembled puzzle that actually has 8 uniquely encided pieces, it is IMPOSSIBLE to get to a state where all the 12 pairs are pushed towards the outer edges.
+**Observation #2**: In a properly assembled puzzle that actually has 8 uniquely encoded pieces, it is IMPOSSIBLE to get to a state where all the 12 pairs are pushed towards the outer edges.
 Piece #0 (000) will only push all 3 magnets when paired with another #0, and in a properly assembled puzzle there should be only one of each.

 ## Practice